Boeing suspends work at its futuristic NeXt innovation unit

-Boeing is halting operations at Boeing NeXt — its two-year-old innovation unit focused on futuristic manned and unmanned air mobility — as it cuts spending on peripheral projects.
+Boeing is halting operations at Boeing NeXt — its 2-year-old innovation unit focused on futuristic manned and unmanned air mobility — as it cuts spending on peripheral projects.

 “Our goal is to move to a full pause as swiftly as possible,” Steve Nordlund, the head of St. Louis-based Boeing NeXt, wrote in an internal letter to his team Tuesday.